0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/Week 5/Ancient Philosophy - Week 5 Day 2.md

 Plato thinks that a material explanation is deficient.
 - It cannot adequately explain why Socrates in sitting in jail right now when he had the chance to escape.
 - This is regardless of the fact he is made of flesh and bone
 - It cannot explain math, such as $1 + 1 = 2$; that is, the unified notion of Twoness cannot be explained.
-Thabandonedey participate in a twoness when they are added together.
+Abandonment participate in a twoness when they are added together.

 ```ad-note
 It cannot epxlain relaitonal notion, such as Tallness and Shortness.
 Simmias is taller than Socrates by a head but Simmias is shorter than Cebes by a head.
 Material explanaiton again is deficient ine xplaining how the differences in terms of "a head" account for tallness and shortness.